DataTalksClub/machine-learning-zoomcamp/.tmp/ml-classification-rollout-10-14.md

   a common canvas and 2× Lanczos resized with light unsharp; preserved the exact section title, dataset URLs, and data-preparation bullets while removing the camera tile and browser frame.

+- `13-summary-03-summary-takeaways.jpg` →
+  `13-summary-03-summary-takeaways-cropped.png` — deterministic crop
+  `(15,80,568,235)` with a small white pixel repair at source coordinates `(52,177)-(72,193)` to remove the mouse cursor from the blank output-cell margin, then 2× Lanczos resize and light unsharp; preserved the exact probability, target, summary heading, and takeaways while removing camera and notebook chrome.